kneisdaniel/pbl-blog/_posts/2023-12-06-My-Project.markdown

         }
     }
 ```
 The Controlller works with enums to find the right filter for the user.
-For the manual testing i used Postman.
-The way i used for filtering has worked, but this is not right it don't allow the user to filter with more Parameters.
+For the manual testing I used Postman.
+The way I used for filtering has worked, but this is not right it don't allow the user to filter with more Parameters.

-With this realization i searched other way to filter with more parameters and that the list filtered in the database and not in the service.
+With this realization I searched other way to filter with more parameters and that the list filtered in the database and not in the service.

-After two days i found a neu way to let the user use more filter options and started to write the code.
+After two days I found a new way to let the user use more filter options and started to write the code.

 # Specification

-Now with the specification i can fix the two problems.
+Now with the specification I can fix the two problems.
 First the user can filter with more options in the same time.
 Second the filtering is carried out in the database and no longer in the service.

 To use the specification we need this code in the reposetory:
 ```